Leftover Turkey Panini was compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. Plus, tips on how to roast a turkey.

 After enjoying a leisurely breakfast, I’ll head to the kitchen to begin preparing the Thanksgiving feast.

-At some point during the day, a touch football game will be happening in the back yard.
+At some point during the day, a touch football game will be happening in the backyard.
 Watching football on Thanksgiving Day is not enough for our family.
 We have to join in the fun!

 I have the perfect game plan for Thanksgiving Day.
 Any food items that can be made ahead is prepared the day before (casseroles, pies, etc.).
 On the day of, I concentrate on the main event – turkey and cornbread dressing.